leobro98/video-rental/readme.md

 # Video Rental Store

-This is the test assignment accomplishment for creation of the video rental store management system.
+This is a test assignment accomplishment for creation of a video rental store management system.
 The assignment itself can be found in the VideoRentalStore_assignment.md.

 ## Architecture